OceanDataTools/openrvdas/docs/intro_to_loggers.md

 [^3]: */CRUISE/instrument/raw/MAKE_MODEL-DATE*

-[^4]: The configuration parsing code extends the JSON specification     slightly to allow the inclusion of Javascript-style "//"-prefixed     comments for enhanced readability.

-[^5]: Yes, this is a bug, but at present a relatively low priority one.
+[^4]: Yes, this is a bug, but at present a relatively low priority one.

-[^6]: Throughout the system, we use a slightly expanded form of JSON     that allows Javascript-style "//-prefixed" comments for     readability.
-The code for stripping comments and reading in this     format is in utils/read_json.py